Beyond CRuby: True Parallel Ruby with JRuby and TruffleRuby (Part 4)

 Parallel Performance

 TruffleRuby threads behave similarly to JRuby - true parallel execution.
-This example demonstrates TruffleRuby’s impressive performance on CPU-intensive matrix multiplication, where parallel threads can utilize all available CPU cores:
+This example shows how parallel threads can utilize multiple CPU cores for CPU-intensive operations like matrix multiplication:

 1